Why Tailoring Beats Quality Writing

 ✗ Generic Summary

-"Results-driven marketing professional with 10+ years of experience in digital advertising.
-Proven track record of delivering measurable results across multiple channels.
-Strong communicator and collaborative team player."
+"Results-driven marketing professional with 10+ years in digital advertising.
+Track record of delivering measurable results.
+Strong communicator and team player."

 ✓ Tailored Summary (for a Performance Marketing Manager role)